Appex-Pesu/Horcrux/README.md

      ```

 4. **Set Up Environment Variables:**
-   - Create a `.env` file in the root directory and add the necessary environment variables, such as your MongoDB connection string and the preferred port.
+   - Create a `.env` file in the root directory and add the necessary environment variables, such as your  preferred port.

 5. **Deploy on Vercel:**
    - Log in to your [Vercel account](https://vercel.com/) and import the project repository.